Spanish tapas, a perfect gastronomic format for your business

 Regardless of the menu design strategies of menu engineering, which are general and common to all types of hospitality offerings, designing a good tapas menu requires taking into account some particularities in order to design a perfect tapas menu:

 • Quality always prevails over quantity.
-This means fleeing from extremely long tapas menus where the customer gets lost and the identity of your cuisine is diluted.
+This means avoiding extremely long tapas menus where the customer gets lost and the identity of your cuisine is diluted.
 It also requires us to choose our suppliers wisely.

-• Pamper your customers affected by food intolerances or allergies.
-Don’t forget to include gluten and lactose-free dishes in your tapas menu.
+• Pamper your customers affected by any food intolerance or allergy.
+Do not forget to include in your tapas menu dishes that do not contain gluten or lactose.
 In this article on the keys to adapt the menu to allergies and intolerances we give you very good tips to make it perfect.

 Cheese tapas ideas